jeremy-farnault/react-game/README.md

     - ~~No more action if no action point left (disable actions and change design)~~
     - ~~Fix first hero don't have the red halo~~

-Set up timer visual and usage ;
+~~Set up timer visual and usage~~
+    - ~~Timer visual~~
+    - ~~Different colors with time passing~~
+    - ~~Select next hero automatically~~

-Set up points per team visual ;
+Set up points per team visual;
+    - 2 zones on top of battlefield on both sides
+    - Color of text depends on the current hero.
+Same team or other team
+    - Count points based on the list and when it changes

 Set up cards visual and basic usage;
+Attack and kill heroes to win the game;

 Map travel based on The Dwarves